jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
 But, no one has ever thought that about your personal antagonist.
 You haven't, have you?

 Ignore arrogant pricks.
 They're not even smart enough to realize their collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
-Now and always, its contributions to win the game of civlization that makes people think; "the worlds needs to know".
-Today that's whoever grabs the new levers of power and helps upgrade to the Internet Age so we live in the era of mass-collaboration and win the game.
+Now and always, its contributions to win the game of civilization that makes people think, "the worlds needs to know."
+Today that's whoever grabs the new levers of power and helps upgrade to the Internet Age, so we live in the era of mass-collaboration and win the game.

-## Levers of Power

-In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
-This was because government policy was society's biggest lever of power.
-To have any say in what that lever did, Main Street could only support Right or Left.

-The Internet Age changes the power dynamic.
-Now when you think of politics Stargazer, you should not think of ideology, but of apps, websites, and electronics.
-These are the new levers of power.
-And, the most important political question of our time is asking "who controls mine?".

-The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
-Once we believe in Techvolution, we'll be player gods in our minds.
-But only when we control our own levers of power, will we be player gods in reality.

 ## The Era of Mass-Collaboration Is Already Seeded

 While the antagonists are fighting it, the era of mass-collaboration is already here.
 We've already seen examples of Uber and Airbnb.
-But there are also many collaboration projects like Wikipedia too.
+But there are many collaboration projects like Wikipedia too.
 I included some more below.
-Not only should you take a minute to try them out, you should sit back and realize what you're doing.
+Not only should you take a minute to try them out, but you should also sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
 It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills who are unneeded in the era of mass-collaboration.
 That's why they fear the Internet Age so much.

 [Galaxy Zoo](https://www.zooniverse.org" target="_blank): Help astronomers classify stars and galaxies.
 You might even be the first to discover something new.

-Common Voice: https://voice.mozilla.org/en : Help inventors give their apps voice commands by donating your voice, anonymously of course.
+Common Voice: https://voice.mozilla.org/en : Help inventors give their apps voice commands by donating your voice, anonymously, of course.
 A free voice database lets anyone improve their software.

-Stack Overflow: https://stackoverflow.com : Stack Overflow lets programmers ask question to other programmers.
+Stack Overflow: https://stackoverflow.com : Stack Overflow lets programmers ask a question to other programmers.
 The person with the best answer gets rewarded.
 This kind of mass-collaboration will soon connect you with other people doing your frontline job.

 Wikipedia: https://wikipedia.org : Everyone's an expert at something.
 Starting or editing a Wikipedia page is a lot easier then you think.
 Try it out.

-Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
+Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with ordinary people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 Naysayers will point out problems here.
-They'll say Wikipedia is full of errors, or Kickstarter funds bad products.
+They'll say Wikipedia has errors or Kickstarter funds bad products.
 Ignore people who find a reason the future won't happen.
-I mean, compare some errors and delayed product releases, to Industrial Age industries like banks, cars, and insurance that get billions in bails outs every generation.
-All the websites above are very young and inexpensive, but they still put levers of power in your hand.
+I mean, compare some errors and delayed product releases, to Industrial Age industries like banks, cars, and insurance that get billions in bail-outs every generation.
+The websites above are very young and inexpensive, yet they still put levers of power in your hand.
 As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

 Even with today's limited collaboration tools, Main Street can start working together like this example below.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Appreciate what you're watching here.
 A complete internet stranger did a better design job than a professional company.
-With digital tools we all have access to each others expertise with no middlemen.
+With digital tools, we all have access to each others' expertise with no middlemen.
 This is the beginnings of mass-collaboration._

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 Mass-collaboration makes us happy.
 Our happiness is a sign of a healthy society.
-The new era is waiting for us all, once we evolve to the Internet Age by clicking a new philosophy and installing a new rulebook.
+The new era is waiting for us all, once we evolve to the Internet Age by clicking a modern philosophy and installing a new rulebook.
 I'll show you a more detailed example.

-When we buy new house, we can't wait to move in, bring in our furniture, and start renovations.
+When we buy a new house, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.

 Take a second and watch this clip of a player building backyards in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Evolution needs us to buy solar-power roofs, install a Hydroloop water resuser, start a 3D printing business in the garage.
-These are the new technologies that put levers of power in ours hands.
-We've already seen how we can connect with each other in the mass-collaboration economy to help solve our—and therefore our society's—problems.
+Evolution needs us to buy solar-power roofs, install a Hydroloop water reuser, start a 3D printing business in the garage.
+These are the new technologies that put levers of power in our hands.
+We've already seen how we can connect with each other in the mass-collaboration economy to help solve our—and therefore our society' s—problems.

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

-Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
+Even without antagonists, our society's rulebook is so vast and dense, we all live under the threat of "not reading the fine print."
+At any time, we could be hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
 And what if antagonists want to attack us?
 It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, find a violation, or lobby government against you.

-Technologically speaking there's absolutely no reason for this.
-How is it that Linux software is worth billions, operates every Android phone, runs most of the internet's servers; and you can download it by pressing this button.
+Technologically speaking, there's absolutely no reason for this.
+How is it that Linux software is worth billions, operates every Android phone, runs most of the internet's servers, and you can download it by pressing this button.

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

-But to access our health insurance policy we do what?
+But to access our health insurance policy, we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?

-The rules, regulations, contracts, laws, that govern our lives is a complete mystery to most people.
+The rules, regulations, contracts, laws that govern our lives are a complete mystery to most people.
 And that makes us dependent on people like claims adjusters, building inspectors, mortgage brokers, and lawyers.
 We give these people the levers of power to become antagonists.

 The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
 Like taking an Uber, or renting an Airbnb, open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power in our hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
-We'll still need experts, but this new rulebook will let us check and balance each other so Main Street always understand what we should be doing, lets us ask informed questions if something doesn't make sense, and fight back if we think something is wrong.
+We'll always need experts.
+But a modern rulebook will let us check and balance each other so we understand what we should be doing.
+Can ask informed questions if something doesn't make sense.
+And are empowered to fight back if we think something is wrong.

 This new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
 We'll talk about making the Internet Age rulebook a little later, in Techvolution II: Building the Life Star.

 https://www.youtube.com/watch?v=PgGLgygsqus
-_This scene is from the movie "The Big Short".
+_This scene is from the movie "The Big Short."
 It's a movie about a few investors who saw the 2008 financial crisis coming.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
-To get people to sign they used BMW driving underlings to sell a confusing rulebook.
+To get people to sign, they used BMW driving underlings to sell a confusing rulebook.
 By the way, the housing crisis was always going to happen.
 The babyboomer suburban lifestyle is where I came up with camels trying to live in the Amazon metaphor._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
 We all must wait for a connection.
-Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.
+Here's some stand-up that'll probably make you laugh, I'll make a point afterward.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=15

-Note, it's the extras of the Industrial Age who complain about everything because they're forgotten they can have fun playing the game of civlization.
+Note, it's the extras of the Industrial Age who complain about everything because they're forgotten they can have fun playing the game of civilization.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to driving to Blockbuster and back (twice) to watch one movie?
 What about flipping through encyclopedia books, or calling a taxi-cab and wondering when it'll arrive?
 Of course not, and that's a good sign you're already a believer in the Internet Age.

-So, lets return to the book and our mission.
-I want you to drop the era of mass-production and Left/Right politics for Techvolution—a new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.
+So, let's return to the book and our mission.
+I want you to drop the era of mass-production and Left/Right politics for Techvolution.
+Anew philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.
 I want Main Street to spread their power with #debtfreeliving, #byebyedarthblockbuster, #masscollaboration because that's what player gods do when we control our society's levers of power.

 # Mid Point